GallowayLabMIT/protocols/docs/protocols/tc/virus/platE_prod.rst

 1. Collect media from Plat-Es again and reinfect/retransduce the cells for a second day.

 .. note::
     Centrifugation of target cells with virus (spinfection) can improve infection efficiency.
-Spinfection is typically performed on the second day of transduction.
 Spinfection protocol is :ref:`here <spinfection>`.

 Day Six (1 dpi):